Pandora: Documentation en: Data Presentation/Visualization

 1.2 Module graphs

-Module graphs represent the data reported by specific modules.
+Module graphs represent data reported by specific modules.

 You may define in the visual configuration the interactive or static graphs.
 In the case of interactive graphs, by placing the mouse at some point on the backside of the graph, the specific data of that point will be shown.

 In normal mode, it is possible to adjust the resolution of the graph to improve the display, as you can see in the following example image.
 The values between which the resolution can be configured are 1 (lowest) and 5 (highest).